domaindrivendev/Swashbuckle.AspNetCore/README.md

 };
 ```

-__NOTE__: In addition to defining a scheme, you also need to indicate which operations that scheme is applicable to.
+_NOTE: In addition to defining a scheme, you also need to indicate which operations that scheme is applicable to.
 You can apply schemes globally (i.e. to ALL operations) through the `AddSecurityRequirement` method.
 The example below indicates that the scheme called "oauth2" should be applied to all operations, and that the "readAccess" and "writeAccess" scopes are required.
-When applying schemes of type other than "oauth2", the array of scopes MUST be empty.
+When applying schemes of type other than "oauth2", the array of scopes MUST be empty._

 ```csharp
 c.AddSwaggerGen(c =>